Eyelid Dermatitis Treatment and Explanation | Eye Love Cares

 Seborrheic Dermatitis of the Eyelids

 What is this other type of dermatitis: seborrheic dermatitis?
 Although it sounds similar to eyelid contact dermatitis, it does differ slightly in its symptoms and causes.
-Seborrheic dermatitis is another general form of dermatitis that can affect your scalp, or other oily parts of the body, including face, nose, eyebrows, ears, chest, and most importantly for our discussion today, eyelids.
+Seborrheic dermatitis is another general form of dermatitis that can affect your scalp, or other oily parts of the body, including the face, nose, eyebrows, ears, chest, and most importantly for our discussion today, eyelids.

 It is also known as dandruff, seborrheic eczema, and seborrheic psoriasis.
 So, what are the symptoms of this form of eyelid dermatitis?
 For the eyelids specifically, you won’t have to worry about developing skin flakes or dandruff, however, you may notice patches of greasy skin that are covered in small flakes along your eyelids, red skin, and/or itching.
 Unlike contact dermatitis, the exact cause of seborrheic dermatitis is currently unknown.
 Many physicians believe that it may be related to a yeast, Malassezia, which is involved in the oil secretion of the skin.
 They also suggest that the condition may be the result of an irregular immune system response.